klaytn/klaytn-docs/docs/bapp/json-rpc/api-references/debug/blockchain.md

 ## debug_stopWarmUp <a id="admin_stopwarmup"></a>

 The `stopWarmUp` stops the currently running warm-up.
-This method takes no parameters and returns `null` or an error whether a warm-up was stoped or not.
+This method takes no parameters, and returns `null` or an error depending on a warm-up was stopped or not.

 | Client  | Method invocation             |
 | :-----: | ----------------------------- |